 This led to World Premiere and commissionned works especially written for quintets and sextets by composers such as Jean-Pierre Deleuze, Stéphane Orlando, Hajime Fukagawa, Anna Segal, Ola Gjeilo, Michel Lysight, Guillaume Auvray, Jacqueline Fontyn and Hao-Fu Zhang etc. Further projects are on the way with composers such as Vladimir Mendelssohn, Claude Ledoux and Nicolas Bacri among others.

-In recent years, the Ensemble Mendelssohn performed among others in Japan in venues such as Kobe Uhara Hall, Nara Akishino Ongakudo Hall, Tokyo Nippori Sunny Hall, Yokohama Lilis Hall, in Turkey in Istanbul Kadıköy Süreyya Series and Albert Long Hall, Izmir Adnan Saygun, in Cyprus, in Belgium at the Festival de l'Eté Mosan, Festival Loop, Concerts de Midi de Liège etc.
+In recent years, the Ensemble Mendelssohn has been touring in Japan, performing in venues such as Kobe Uhara Hall, Nara Akishino Ongakudo Hall, Tokyo Nippori Sunny Hall, Yokohama Lilis Hall, as well as in Turkey in Istanbul Kadıköy Süreyya Series and Albert Long Hall, Izmir Adnan Saygun, in Cyprus, in France, as well as the Festival de l'Eté Mosan, Festival Mozart, Festival Loop, Festival Musicorum, Concerts de Midi de Liège, Théâtre Royal de Liège, Palais des Beaux-Arts de Charleroi, Festival Musical en Savoie etc.